servirtium/demo-go-climate-tck/README.md

 Run command `make test`

-There are 18 Jest tests in this technology compatibility kit (TCK) project that serves as a demo.
+There are 18 "Testing" tests in this technology compatibility kit (TCK) project that serves as a demo.

 * 6 tests that don't use Servirtium and directly invoke services on WorldBank.com's climate endpoint.
 * 6 tests that do the above, but also record the interactions via Servirtium